dexsid/dexsid/README.md

 Skills: JAVA / C# / Git / HTML / CSS

-- 🔭 I’m currently working on on my life
+- 🔭 I’m currently working on my life
 - ⚡ Fun fact: ⚡ Fun fact: I like to bodybuilding and learn new things